Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

-The intelligence of semantic communication has made it a crucial application in GOST through its goal-oriented communication mechanism.
-By introducing goal-oriented, transmitters and receivers can extract task-critical information while transmitting data, even completing partial tasks.
-In \cite{Talli}, the authors design an image transmission semantic communication framework for DRL control models.
-This framework achieves image compression and reconstruction via VAE, while employing DRL reward functions for joint optimization to focus compression on task-critical features.
-In \cite{Baoxia_Du}, the authors integrate a YOLO module into the semantic communication framework to identify user-interested objects while reducing data transmission volume.
-Chen \textit{et al.} \cite{chen2025goal1} apply semantic communication in robotic arm DT for sampling and reconstruction, achieving on-demand, precision-tailored twins through feature selection and DRL algorithms.
-In GOST, this task-oriented approach helps identify key entity features rather than all reconstruction requirements, which ensures task success while significantly reducing communication bandwidth.
+Beyond understanding the transmitted information, the goal-oriented approach of transmitting only task-relevant information has also demonstrated promising results.
+In \cite{Talli}, the image compression and reconstruction are achieved via VAE, while employing DRL reward functions for joint optimization to focus compression on task-critical features.
+Chen \textit{et al.} \cite{chen2025goal1} applied semantic communication technology for sampling and reconstruction in robotic arm, achieving on-demand precise twinning models through feature selection and DRL algorithms.

-In addition, numerous studies have achieved high-timeliness communication through established methods such as scheduling, modulation, and coding.
-In contrast to semantic communication, these approaches are well-defined and highly implementable within SAGSIN.
-As demonstrated in \cite{Bin_Li}, a DRL-based communication scheduling mechanism optimizes DT synchronization efficiency in mobile edge computing, enabling highly time-accurate twins.
-Wang \textit{et al.} consider the closed-loop process from observation to control \cite{Wang2025ControlOrientedTS}, designing a Whittle index guided by AoI, system parameters, and stability incentives to direct transmission scheduling.
-Results demonstrate that this method achieves high stability and low cost in resource-constrained heterogeneous networks under SAGSIN.
-The study in \cite{Deng2024OptimizingAO} addresses timeliness by accounting for encoding, transmission, propagation, decoding, and feedback delays, devising a transmission scheme based on polar codes and hybrid automatic repeat request.
-This approach enhances communication stability and timeliness at the fundamental level within SAGSIN.